 Pupils who experience serious academic difficulties when starting college can, through referral units, the “sections d’enseignement général et professionnel adapté” (SEGPA), over four years of collège – benefit from tailored support, adapted timetables and vocational familiarisation

 To access to the general and technological route and prepare a « baccalauréat » exam, pupils attend a « Seconde générale et technologique », then, at the end of the year, they chose between the general or the technological path.
 Since 2021, at the end of their first year (seconde), students will still have mandatory classes in core subjects, such as French, history, geography, foreign languages, sport, philosophy, and science.
-However, they will have to choose three specialties (such as physical education, arts, social and economic studies) to better adapt their curriculum to their interests.
+However, they will have to choose three specialties (such as physical education, arts, social and economic studies etc.) to better adapt their curriculum to their interests.
 They will then drop one of these elective subjects in their final year.
 This new baccalauréat reform also places more emphasis on continuous evaluation and less importance on the final examination.

-And there are six technological baccalaureate :
+There are eight technological baccalaureate :

 - STMG « Sciences et technologies du management et de la gestion » (Management)